 Digg also unveiled the Digg Button, one of its biggest growth engines in retrospective, to the public.
 The button allowed users to dig stories on other publications, which in turn would be upvoted on its platform.
 Right after launch, it managed to secure partnerships with The New York Times and Wall Street Journal, which indicated the significance Digg had managed to amass.

 By the end of 2007, Digg was one of the world’s most-frequented websites.
 It even managed to partner with CBS News for its online coverage of the 2008 presidential election.
 However, Digg wouldn’t be Digg if it didn’t continue to be embroiled in troubles.

 In January 2008, it introduced a new algorithm whose intention was to prevent users from gaming its ranking system.
 The update effectively punished people who voted in groups to endorse certain topics.
 As such, stories would have to be ‘dugg’ by a diverse set of users.

 As a result, several of the platform’s top users held an emergency podcast to discuss their response to the algorithm change.
-After a couple of hours of debate, founders Adelson and Rose popped into their call and talked them down from boycotting the site.
+After a couple of hours of heated debate, founders Adelson and Rose popped into their call and talked them down from boycotting the site.

 Following the criticism that Digg didn’t listen to its users enough, it introduced weekly Town Hall meetings (in the form of a webcast) in which Adelson and Rose would discuss proposed feature changes and answer user questions.